AUTHORS IN OUR SCHOOLS

 |

 As the author read the story to the assembled classes, she asked them to say some of the words from the book in Spanish, which they very enthusiastically did.
 They were full of questions, too.
 Each child was gifted with an autographed copy of Squawk, thanks to the RIF NOVA Authors in Our Schools program.
-To learn more about Gabriella Aldeman, check out her website by clicking here.
-Note, the February visit was supported by a grant from the Arlington Community Foundation's 2024 Wish List.
+Note, the February 2025 visit was supported by a grant from the Arlington Community Foundation's 2024 Wish List.

 "You don't know how much it means to us!" -- Author Fred Bowen